mari-trancoso/query_search/README.md

 - **StimulusJS**: For real-time behavior of the search box.
 - **PostgreSQL**: Database for storing queries.
 - **Heroku**: Hosting and deployment platform.

+## Production

+You can test the application in production at: https://search-queries-help-juice-5bed6a8143d6.herokuapp.com/